Franconia (wine region): History

 There is evidence that wine has been produced in Franconia for over 1,000 years.
-In an old document from the year 777 there is a note of a winery being given by Charlemagne to Fulda Abbey.
-This is the town of Hammelburg.
+In an old document from the year 777 there is a note of a winery in the town of Hammelburg being given by Charlemagne to Fulda Abbey.
 In medieval times the area under cultivation grew strongly, up to 40,000 ha.
 In the 20th century it decreased at one stage to just over 2,000 ha.

 Today about 6,100 ha of land is used for growing wine.
 The area stretches from Bamberg to Aschaffenburg.
 The climate is called continental with Mediterranean influence.
 Quite often there are strong winters and temperatures under 0 degrees Celsius in the spring.
 Therefore, wine is grown mainly in especially protected places usually along the hills of the River Main and the Steigerwald.